Kapaply/Kapaply/README.md

 - 👨🏻‍🎓 Computer Science student at **Concordia University**
 - 🔭 Currently working on **GroupCode**
 - 🌱 Learning **AWS**
-- 📈 Goals: Preparing for internships | Getting stronger at LeetCode How to reach me: medlejryan@gmail.com
+- 📈 Goals: Preparing for internships | Getting stronger at LeetCode <br>
+How to reach me: medlejryan@gmail.com

 ## 🌐 Socials: